-- Attend a senior project planning workshop (SPPW) during your sophomore or junior year.
+- Attend a senior project planning workshop (SPPW) via BSE 2001 or during your sophomore or junior year.
 You must attend a session at least one semester prior to when you plan to begin your senior project.

-- SPPWs are held during weeks 3-4 and finals week each semester.
+- SPPWs are held during mid-semester in BSE 2001 and during finals week each semester.
 The advisor will solicit student availability via the BSE listserv, and SPPW times will be posted on the advising calendar at least one week in advance of a workshop date.

 - Begin generating ideas for your senior project based on courses or subjects you enjoy.

-- Once you have attended a SPPW, schedule an appointment with Jeanette to go over any remaining questions or concerns you might have.
+- Once you have attended a SPPW, schedule an appointment with Ivan to go over any remaining questions or concerns you might have.

 Registration options include:

 - Directed research outside CLA/CBS (e.g., CFANS, School of Public Health, Medical School, Dental School, etc.)

 - Senior seminars, such as the “Senior Project in Medical History” course (HMED 4960)